datarza/DataViewExtenders/README.md

 - Panel with the grouping function
 - TableLayoutPanel provides highlighted header
-- Tuned and auto generating fields by DataType and preferences
+- Tuned and auto generated fields by DataType and preferences
-- Special patern for nullable types
+- Special patern for nullable types and lists
 ...and much more

 Please, read [FlowLayoutPanel Wiki](../../wiki/FlowLayoutPanel) and [TableLayoutPanel Wiki](../../wiki/TableLayoutPanel) for detail information.